LI-Meiying/LI-Meiying.github.io/_pages/publication.md

 # Publications

+## Journal Articles
+**Li, Meiying**.
+(2023) [**“Does Feminization Always Lead to A Decline in Earnings?
+Evidence from China’s Marketization (1988—2013).”**](https://doi.org/10.1080/00380253.2023.2228366) *Sociological Quarterly*, 1-26.
+DiRago, Nicholas V., **Meiying Li**, Thalia Tom, Will Schupmann, Yvonne Carrillo, Carey M. Colleen, and Michael S. Gaddis.
+(2022) [**”COVID-19 Vaccine Rollouts and the Reproduction of Urban Spatial Inequality: Disparities Within Large US Cities in March and April 2021 by Racial/Ethnic and Socioeconomic Composition.”**](https://link.springer.com/article/10.1007/s11524-021-00589-0) *Journal of Urban Health* 99(2): 191-207

 ## Book Chapters
 Hook, Jennifer and **Meiying Li** (2020). [**"Gendered Tradeoffs"**](https://library.oapen.org/handle/20.500.12657/46123).
 Chapter 11 (pp. 249-266) in *The Palgrave Handbook of Family Policy.* Nieuwenhuis, R. and Van Lancker, W. (Eds.).
 Basingstoke, UK: Palgrave.

-## Journal Articles
-DiRago, Nicholas V., **Meiying Li**, Thalia Tom, Will Schupmann, Yvonne Carrillo, Carey M. Colleen, and Michael S. Gaddis.
-(2022) [**”COVID-19 Vaccine Rollouts and the Reproduction of Urban Spatial Inequality: Disparities Within Large US Cities in March and April 2021 by Racial/Ethnic and Socioeconomic Composition.”**](https://link.springer.com/article/10.1007/s11524-021-00589-0) *Journal of Urban Health* 99(2): 191-207

 ## Work in progress
 Li, Meiying.
 (Work in progress) “Devaluation for whom?
 Feminization and wages in an economically polarized labor market, 2003-2019”